 Strategy & Organisational Behaviour

-Faculty and students in Strategy or Organisational Behaviour are part of the Department of Management and Entrepreneurship.
+Faculty and PhD students in Strategy or Organisational Behaviour are part of the Department of Management and Entrepreneurship.
 The department welcomes doctoral applicants from a wide variety of academic disciplines who are united by a desire to conduct innovative research.
 Doctoral students have the opportunity to work with renowned faculty whose projects engage a range of different industries as well as researchers from across Imperial.
 With its small intake, the programme provides a supportive environment, preparing students for academic careers in top Business Schools worldwide.

 Researchers in this area are considering a variety of questions on what constitutes firm success across a range of different industries.
 Some of these questions include examining the rules and management of platform leadership, the social dynamics of adoption and its consequences for firms’ strategy and innovation, understanding the link between senior managerial style and firm strategy, and the effect of team selection processes on success, how organisational contexts affect how we construe, and therefore facilitate, morally problematic behaviour and how business organisations learn to grow and adapt to environmental turbulence.